phpMussel/phpMussel/_docs/readme.vi.md

 - Tên của tập tin để ghi lại tất cả hồ sơ của bị chặn hoặc bị giết tải lên.
 Chỉ định một tên tập tin, hoặc để trống để vô hiệu hóa.

 "ipaddr"
-- Where to find the IP address of connecting requests?
-(Useful for services such as Cloudflare and the likes) Mặc định = REMOTE_ADDR.
+- Where to find các IP address of connecting requests?
+(Useful for services như thế Cloudflare và các likes) Mặc định = REMOTE_ADDR.
 WARNING: Don't change this unless you know what you're doing!

+"enable_plugins"
+- Cho phép hỗ trợ cho plugins của phpMussel?
+False = Không; True = Vâng [Mặc định].

 "forbid_on_block"
-- Should phpMussel send 403 headers with the tập tin upload blocked message, or stick with the usual 200 OK?
+- Should phpMussel send 403 headers with các tập tin upload blocked message, hoặc stick with các usual 200 OK?
 False = Không (200) [Mặc định]; True = Vâng (403).

 "delete_on_sight"
-- Enabling this directive will instruct the script to attempt to immediately delete any scanned attempted tập tin upload matching any detection criteria, whether via signatures or otherwise.
+- Enabling this directive will instruct các script to attempt to immediately delete any scanned attempted tập tin upload matching any detection criteria, whether via signatures hoặc otherwise.
 Files determined to be "clean" won't be touched.
-In the case of archives, the entire lưu trữ will be deleted, regardless of whether or not the offending tập tin is only one of several files contained within the archive.
-For the case of tập tin upload scanning, usually, it isn't necessary to enable this directive, bởi vì usually, PHP will automatically purge the contents of its cache when execution has finished, meaning it'll usually delete any files uploaded through it to the server unless they've been moved, copied or deleted already.
-This directive is added here as an extra measure of security for those whose copies of PHP mightn't always behave in the manner expected.
-False = After scanning, leave the tập tin alone [Mặc định]; True = After scanning, if not clean, delete immediately.
+In các case of archives, các entire lưu trữ will be deleted, regardless of whether hoặc not các offending tập tin is only one of several files contained within các archive.
+For các case of tập tin upload scanning, usually, it isn't necessary to enable this directive, bởi vì usually, PHP will automatically purge các contents of its cache when execution has finished, meaning it'll usually delete any files uploaded through it to các server unless they've been moved, copied hoặc deleted already.
+This directive is added here as an extra measure of security for those whose copies of PHP mightn't always behave in các manner expected.
+False = After scanning, leave các tập tin alone [Mặc định]; True = After scanning, nếu not clean, delete immediately.

 "lang"
-- Specify the default language for phpMussel.
+- Specify các default language for phpMussel.

 "lang_override"
-- Specify if phpMussel should, when possible, override the language specification with the language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
+- Specify nếu phpMussel should, when possible, override các language specification with các language preference declared by inbound requests (HTTP_ACCEPT_LANGUAGE).
 False = Không [Mặc định]; True = Vâng.

 "lang_acceptable"
-- The `lang_acceptable` directive tells phpMussel which languages may be accepted by the script from `lang` or from `HTTP_ACCEPT_LANGUAGE`.
-This directive should **ONLY** be modified if you're adding your own customised language files or forcibly removing language files.
-The directive is a comma delimited string of the codes used by those languages accepted by the script.
+- Các `lang_acceptable` directive tells phpMussel which languages may be accepted by các script from `lang` hoặc from `HTTP_ACCEPT_LANGUAGE`.
+This directive should **ONLY** be modified nếu you're adding your own customised language files hoặc forcibly removing language files.
+Các directive is a comma delimited string of các codes used by those languages accepted by các script.

 "quarantine_key"
-- phpMussel is able to quarantine flagged attempted tập tin uploads in isolation within the phpMussel vault, if this is something you want it to do.
-Casual users of phpMussel that simply wish to protect their websites or hosting environment without having any interest in deeply analysing any flagged attempted tập tin uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted tập tin uploads for malware research or for similar such things should enable this functionality.
-Quarantining of flagged attempted tập tin uploads can sometimes also assist in debugging false-positives, if this is something that frequently occurs for you.
-To disable quarantine functionality, simply leave the `quarantine_key` directive empty, or erase the contents of that directive if it isn't already empty.
-To enable quarantine functionality, enter some value into the directive.
-The `quarantine_key` is an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers and as a means of preventing any potential execution of dữ liệu stored within the quarantine.
-The `quarantine_key` should be treated in the same manner as your passwords: The longer the better, and guard it tightly.
+- phpMussel is able to quarantine flagged attempted tập tin uploads in isolation within các phpMussel vault, nếu this is something you want it to do.
+Casual users of phpMussel that simply wish to protect their websites hoặc hosting environment without having any interest in deeply analysing any flagged attempted tập tin uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted tập tin uploads for malware research hoặc for similar such things should enable this functionality.
+Quarantining of flagged attempted tập tin uploads can sometimes also assist in debugging sai tích cực, nếu this is something that frequently occurs for you.
+To disable quarantine functionality, simply leave các `quarantine_key` directive empty, hoặc erase các contents of that directive nếu it isn't already empty.
+To enable quarantine functionality, enter some value into các directive.
+Các `quarantine_key` is an important security feature of các quarantine functionality required as a means of preventing các quarantine functionality from being exploited by kẻ tấn công tiềm năng và as a means of preventing any potential execution of dữ liệu stored within các quarantine.
+Các `quarantine_key` should be treated in các same manner as your passwords: Các longer các better, và guard it tightly.
 For best effect, use in conjunction with `delete_on_sight`.

 "quarantine_max_filesize"
-- The maximum allowable filesize of files to be quarantined.
-Files larger than the value specified will NOT be quarantined.
-This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted dữ liệu potentially causing run-away dữ liệu usage on your hosting service.
+- Các maximum allowable filesize of files to be quarantined.
+Files larger than các value specified will NOT be quarantined.
+This directive is important as a means of making it more difficult for any kẻ tấn công tiềm năng to flood your quarantine with unwanted dữ liệu potentially causing run-away dữ liệu usage on your hosting service.
 Value is in KB.
 Mặc định =2048 =2048KB =2MB.

 "quarantine_max_usage"
-- The maximum memory usage allowed for the quarantine.
-If the total memory used by the quarantine reaches this value, the oldest quarantined files will be deleted until the total memory used no longer reaches this value.
-This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted dữ liệu potentially causing run-away dữ liệu usage on your hosting service.
+- Các maximum memory usage allowed for các quarantine.
+Nếu các total memory used by các quarantine reaches this value, các oldest quarantined files will be deleted until các total memory used no longer reaches this value.
+This directive is important as a means of making it more difficult for any kẻ tấn công tiềm năng to flood your quarantine with unwanted dữ liệu potentially causing run-away dữ liệu usage on your hosting service.
 Value is in KB.
 Mặc định =65536 =65536KB =64MB.

 "honeypot_mode"
-- When honeypot mode is enabled, phpMussel will attempt to quarantine every single tập tin upload that it encounters, regardless of whether or not the tập tin being uploaded matches any included signatures, and no actual scanning or analysis of those attempted tập tin uploads will actually occur.
-This functionality should be useful for those that wish to use phpMussel for the purposes of virus/malware research, but it's neither recommended to enable this functionality if the intended use of phpMussel by the user is for actual tập tin upload scanning, nor recommended to use the honeypot functionality for purposes other than honeypotting.
-By default, this option is disabled.
-False = Disabled [Mặc định]; True = Enabled.
+- When honeypot mode is enabled, phpMussel will attempt to quarantine every single tập tin upload that it encounters, regardless of whether hoặc not các tập tin being uploaded matches any included signatures, và no actual scanning hoặc analysis of those attempted tập tin uploads will actually occur.
+This functionality should be useful for those that wish to use phpMussel for các purposes of virus/malware research, but it's neither recommended to enable this functionality nếu các intended use of phpMussel by các user is for actual tập tin upload scanning, nor recommended to use các honeypot functionality for purposes other than honeypotting.
+Theo mặc định, this option is disabled.
+False = Không cho phép [Mặc định]; True = Cho phép.

 "scan_cache_expiry"
-- For how long should phpMussel cache the results of scanning?
-Value is the number of seconds to cache the results of scanning for.
-Default is 21600 seconds (6 hours); A value of 0 will disable caching the results of scanning.
+- For how long should phpMussel cache các results of scanning?
+Value is các number of seconds to cache các results of scanning for.
+Default is 21600 seconds (6 hours); A value of 0 will disable caching các results of scanning.

 "disable_cli"
 - Disable CLI mode?
-CLI mode is enabled by default, but can sometimes interfere with certain testing tools (such as PHPUnit, for example) and other CLI-based applications.
-If you don't need to disable CLI mode, you should ignore this directive.
+CLI mode is enabled theo mặc định, but can sometimes interfere with certain testing tools (such as PHPUnit, for example) và other CLI-based applications.
+Nếu you don't need to disable CLI mode, you should ignore this directive.
 False = Enable CLI mode [Mặc định]; True = Disable CLI mode.

 ####"signatures" (Thể loại)
 Signatures configuration.
-- %%%_clamav = ClamAV signatures (both mains and daily).
+- %%%_clamav = ClamAV signatures (both mains và daily).
 - %%%_custom = Your custom signatures (if you've written any).
 - %%%_mussel = phpMussel signatures included in your current signatures set that aren't from ClamAV.